Spin-polaron fingerprints in the optical conductivity of iridates

-In this work, we have computed the optical conductivity of \bairo\ and \sriro.
+In this work, we have computed the optical conductivity of \bairo\ and \sriro, focusing on the in-plane component.
 For \bairo, we correctly reproduced the absorption coefficient.
-Concerning \sriro, we quantitatively captured the temperature dependence of the optical conductivity.
-We unveiled the strong spin-polaron nature of the $\alpha$ peak, and attributed a mixed orbital character to both $\alpha$ and $\beta$ features, especially concerning the higher energy peak $\beta$.
+Concerning \sriro, we captured the temperature dependence of the optical conductivity.
+Our analysis indicates that the $\alpha$ peak is significantly influenced by spin-polaron effects, while both $\alpha$ and $\beta$ features exhibit a mixed orbital character, particularly for the high-energy peak $\beta$.
 The characteristic double peak shape of $\sigma(\omega)$ originates from a double peak structure in the unoccupied states stemming from the presence of spin-polarons above the Fermi level, consistent with experimentally measured transport quantities.
-Remarkably, such a polaronic picture remains valid in the low-doped regime.
+Remarkably, the proposed polaronic picture remains valid in the low-doped regime.
 Since the same scenario involves both \bairo\ and \sriro, we believe that our findings are relevant to understanding the entire class of $5d^5$ perovskite iridate materials.

 Our study suggests that similar spin-polaron fingerprints could be observed in optical transport properties of other strongly correlated AFM materials.
 In particular, high-$T_c$ superconducting cuprates are promising candidates, given their similarity with $5d^5$ iridates \cite{DelaTorre_2015,Kim2014F,Peng_2022} and the presence of spin-polaronic quasiparticles in their low-energy spectrum \cite{Grober_2000,Manousakis_2007,Wang_2015,Bacq_2025}.